YnsOzt/umons_captchas/README.md

 ## Download dataset from [here](https://drive.google.com/open?id=1hBwTmuuWXRd5T7MxXXJHS_4qQqB6DXv0)
 * raw_datasets contains:
   * train.txt / test.txt / val.txt which are the alignment of captchas with their respective labels
+  * train_letters.txt which contains the letters available in the training data
   * captchas which contains the train, test and validation catpchas

 * lmdb_datasets contains: